sievlong/user_account_registering_login_system/README.md

 ```

 # Download ZIP Folder
-Alternatively, you can download the ZIP folder containing the executable file (your_script.exe) and accounts.txt.
+Alternatively, you can download the ZIP folder containing the executable file and accounts.txt.
 Once downloaded, extract the contents to a location of your choice on your computer.

 # Credits
 This system was created by sievlong Pov.
 If you have any questions or feedback, please contact pov.sievlong@gmail.com.